Dow, S&P 500 rise on optimism about economic recovery

-The S&P 500 and the Dow rose on Tuesday, with the benchmark S&P 500 within 0.5% of its record highas investors cheered signs of an improving economy ahead of a week packed with major data that is expected to shed more light on the path of inflation.
+(Reuters) -The S&P 500 and the Dow rose on Tuesday, with the benchmark S&P 500 within 0.5% of its record high as investors cheered signs of an improving economy ahead of a week packed with major data that is expected to shed more light on the path of inflation.

-The S&P energy index (.SPNY) jumped 3.8% on a promising outlook for fuel demand, while financials (.SPSY) and materials (.SPLRCM) were up almost 1% each.
+The S&P energy index jumped 3.8% on a promising outlook for fuel demand, while financials and materials were up almost 1% each.
+[O/R]

 Focus will be on key manufacturing and services sector Purchasing Managers’ Indexes (PMIs) later in the week to judge the pace of an economic reopening, with the main event of U.S. payrolls due on Friday.